LiamJCates/Programming-Notes/Programming Tools/Issue Tracking/Jira/Introduction.md

 Add -Ins
 JIRA supports more than 100 add-ins to connect with different software to make work easy.
-Wide range of add-ins makes it as universal across the globe.

 Multilingual
 JIRA supports more than 10 languages those are widely used as English (US, UK, India), French, German, Portuguese, Spanish, Korean, Japanese and Russian.

 Mobile App
-JIRA is available as a Mobile Application as well.
-It is available on Google Play Store and App Store (iTunes) of Apple.
-Easy to stay connected with the team while moving anywhere with notification, comments and project activity.
+JIRA is available as a Mobile Application making it easy to stay connected with the team while moving anywhere with notification, comments and project activity.